Section developed by Dr. Gabriel Altit. First published on January 5, 2025.

 1. Doppler Measures an Instantaneous Gradient, Not Pressure

 Doppler interrogation of a patent ductus arteriosus does not measure pressure directly.
 Instead, it provides an instantaneous velocity that can be converted using the Bernoulli relationship into an instantaneous pressure gradient between the aorta and the pulmonary artery at that specific moment in the cardiac cycle.
 This gradient represents only the pressure difference between the two vascular beds at that instant and should not be equated with systolic aortic pressure, systolic pulmonary arterial pressure, or mean pressure unless strict timing assumptions are met.
+The direction of flow through a ductus arteriosus is dictated by the instantaneous pressure gradient across it, while ductal caliber and downstream vascular resistance modify how much flow occurs and how rapidly pressures equalize between the two sides.
+Resistance plays a critical role in shaping the magnitude and character of flow.

-2. Aortic and Pulmonary Artery Pressure Curves Are Not Synchronous
+2. Aortic and Pulmonary Artery Pressure Curves Are Not Synchronous - a Key Concept

 The aortic and pulmonary artery pressure waveforms have different shapes and timing characteristics.
 Aortic pressure rises rapidly and reaches a higher peak, while pulmonary artery pressure has a slower upstroke, a lower systolic peak, peak tend to occur relatively earlier after QRS and has a more rapid diastolic decay due to higher compliance.
 As a result, the maximal separation between the two curves, which determines ductal flow velocity, does not necessarily occur at peak systole.
 The highest PDA velocity may occur before, at, or after peak aortic or pulmonary artery pressure.